voyagermesh/voyager/docs/guides/ingress/tcp/overview.md

 - port 7878: Passes traffic to pods behind tcp-service:50077.
 Uses TLS, since `spec.TLS` has a matching host.

 - port 7880: Passes traffic to pods behind tcp-service:50077. __Uses no TLS__, even though `spec.TLS` has a matching host.
 This is because `tcp.noTLS` is set to true for this rule.

-### Restrictions
- - For one Ingress, you cannot have multiple `tcp` rules listening to same port, even if they do not have same `host`.